 1. How do I clone a drive in Windows 11?

-You can only rely on third-party software to perform disk clone in Windows 11.
-EaseUS Todo Backup is a tool that is easy and convenient to use.
+You can only rely on third-party software to perform disk clones in Windows 11.
+EaseUS Disk Copy is an easy and convenient tool.

 - Step 2.
-EaseUS Todo Backup will automatically select the boot and the system partition, choose the target disk, and click "Next."
+EaseUS Disk Copy will automatically select the boot and the system partition, choose the target disk, and click "Next."

 - Step 3.
 If the target disk is an SSD, select optimize for SSD in the advanced options.